mbellitti/wikiart-classifier/README.md

 Overall, we think the model is performing well, and if we want to improve the misclassification errors we need to think mode deeply about the topic.

 # Clustering
 This dataset lends itself to unsupervised learning tasks, too: the header image was one example, and we played with t-SNE and a few other artists to see what features are captured by clustering.
 We used the pre-prediction layer of VGG16 for feature extraction and applied PCA and t-SNE.
 Interestingly, using our trained network as a feature extractor did not only not improve the result but made them significantly worse compared to using the dense layers of VGG16.
+Our guess is that our network is less sensitive to subtle differences because our number of possible classes is far smaller than in the imagenet challenge (there they have about 1000 classes).

-The following to pictures show PCA applied to pictures by Picasso using VGG and our trained network:
+The following two pictures show PCA applied to pictures by Picasso using VGG and our trained network:
 ![PCA with VGG16.](https://github.com/mbellitti/wikiart-classifier/blob/master/data/visualisation/vgg_picasso_300_PCA.png)
 _PCA of images of Picasso using full VGG16_
 ![PCA with VGG16.](https://github.com/mbellitti/wikiart-classifier/blob/master/data/visualisation/om_picasso_300_PCA.png)